-Since the $k$-excitation state can be perfectly transfered, we encode an arbitrary $n^{(S_0)}$-qubit state of the subsystem $S_0$ into the $k$-excitation state of the larger subsystem $S$.
-Let us estimate, how larger the subsystem $S$ must be in comparison with the subsystem $S_0$.
+Thus, since the $k$-excitation state can be perfectly transfered, we encode an arbitrary $n^{(S^{(0)})}$-qubit state of the subsystem $S^{(0)}$ into the $k$-excitation state of the larger subsystem $S$.
+We can estimate, how larger the subsystem $S$ must be in comparison with the subsystem $S^{(0)}$.

 {Let us encode an arbitrary state of the $n$-qubit system into the $k$-excitation state of some $m$-qubit system.} The number of states in the $n$-qubit system equals

 For the given $m$, the maximal number of $k$-excitation states in the $m$-qubit system corresponds to $k=\lceil \frac{m}{2} \rceil$.
 For simplicity, we consider even $m$.
 Then the following asymptotic formula holds: